TABLE MOUNTAIN, SOUTH AFRICA

 The views are unique – Blinkwater Needle is an iconic rock formation at the northern extremity of the Twelve Apostles range and seeing it from the upper ledges is something truly special.

-Blind Gully is an adventurous route on a minor path that needs careful route navigating and although I briefly introduce you to the core details of this trail it should be emphasised that the ‘important info‘ at the bottom of the page be read.
+Blind Gully is an adventurous route on a minor path that needs careful route navigating and although I briefly introduce you to the core details of this trail it should be emphasized that the ‘important info‘ at the bottom of the page be read.
 It is always advisable to head on the mountain prepared and ideally with someone who knows the route well.
 Book me, Justin Hawthorne, to show you this stunning corner of Table Mountain and walk away with a fuller hiking experience.

 - Start/end – Kloof Nek